OpenNebula/docs/source/provision_clusters/hci_clusters/onprem_cluster_ceph.rst

   * -
     - Your network should allow inbound connections to ports 22 (TCP), 179 (TCP) and 8472 (UDP) on the management network.
 The Internet/Public network should not restrict any access.
 You can later set Security Groups for your VMs.
   * -
-    - It's recomended to use also sperate network interfaces for Ceph
+    - It's recommended to use also separate network interfaces for Ceph
   * -
     - The nodes needs access to Internet (at least while oneprovision runs), to be able to install the dependencies.
   * - **Storage**